 Consider the number of people you expect to attend.
 If you’re hosting a small wedding party, you might only need two or three seats at each table.
 To accommodate larger groups, however, you may want to set up tables that seat eight.

 While it’s common practice to invite guests to sit wherever they’d like, some couples prefer to assign specific seats.
 This doesn’t mean they aren’t happy to have anyone join them at the table.
-Instead, they simply want to ensure that everyone knows where he or she should sit.
+Instead, they want to ensure everyone knows where they should sit.

 The Good News

-The good news is that even if you’re limited in choosing bridesmaids and groomsmen, you can still come up with ways to include them all.
+The good news is that even if you’re limited in choosing bridesmaids and groomsmen, you can still develop ways to include them all.

-Because I got married late, there were many people who I wanted to invite to my ceremony.
+Because I got married late, there were many people whom I wanted to invite to my ceremony.
 But I had to choose the right guests for my party.
-This was very difficult to do.
+This wasn’t easy to do.
 I also wanted to please my bride by having an equal number of men and women at her party.
 These are the things that helped me pick out the perfect guests.

 It can be challenging to choose your bridal party.
 After all, you’ve got close friends and relatives you’ve been acquainted with for years.
 But, the task ahead will be to think about how you’ll pick your bridal party.
 This won’t be something that you decide on in one single moment.
 You might spend a little time thinking about it and even reminiscing, but it will all be worthwhile!

-Do I have to invite someone who asked me to be at their wedding?
+Do I have to invite someone who asked me to attend their wedding?

-No, you are not obligated to invite someone who asked you to be at their wedding.
-It is ultimately up to you who you choose to invite and include in your wedding party.
-You should consider the person’s relationship with you, how close they are to you, and the impact they have had on your life before making a decision.
+No, you are not obligated to invite someone who asked you to attend their wedding.
+It is ultimately up to you who you invite and include in your wedding party.
+You should consider the person’s relationship with you, how close they are to you, and their impact on your life before making a decision.
 Ultimately, it is important that you feel comfortable with the people.

 Do I even need a wedding party?

 Do you even need a wedding party?
 This is a question that many couples ask themselves when planning their big day.
 The answer depends on your personal preference and the size of your wedding.
-If you are having a small, intimate ceremony, then it may not be necessary to have a large wedding party with all the elements of a grand wedding, like an elaborate dance floor and fancy dress code, and wedding attire.
-However, if you are having a huge wedding party, then having bridesmaids and groomsmen can be a great way to honor your closest family and friends.
+Suppose you are having a small, intimate ceremony.
+In that case, it may not be necessary to have a large wedding party with all the elements of a grand wedding, like an elaborate dance floor, fancy dress code, and wedding attire.
+However, having bridesmaids and groomsmen can be a great way to honor your closest family and friends if you are having a huge wedding party.

 How many people should I call to my wedding party?

-When it comes to deciding how many people to invite to your wedding party, there is no one-size-fits-all answer.
-The number of people you choose to include in your bridal party will depend on the size of your wedding and the type of celebration you are having.
+There is no one-size-fits-all answer when deciding how many people to invite to your wedding party.
+The number of people you choose to include in your bridal party will depend on the size of your wedding and the type of celebration you have.

 Should I accept wedding gifts from guests?

 When it comes to accepting wedding gifts from guests, it is ultimately up to you and your partner.
-Some couples choose to accept gifts as a way of showing appreciation for their guests’ generosity, while others prefer not to receive any gifts at all.
-If you do decide to accept wedding gifts, make sure that you have a plan in place for how you will handle them.
+Some couples accept gifts as a way of showing appreciation for their guests’ generosity, while others prefer not to receive any gifts.
+If you decide to accept wedding gifts, make sure you have a plan for how you will handle them.